Ripu-B/Inkwell---TTH/README.md

 *   `styleStore`: Manages all visual styling options (colors, fonts, spacing, paper size, etc.).
 *   `effectsStore`: Manages the settings for all realism effects (shadows, textures, scanner emulation, etc.).
 *   `formattingStore`: Tracks the currently active formatting options (bold, italic, etc.).

+## New Features

+### SimpleA4 Page Format

+The SimpleA4 format provides a clean, minimalist writing experience:

+* **Streamlined Design**: Only includes the main text input area without header or side margins
+* **Modified A4 Size**: Slightly smaller than standard A4, with 2.6cm cut from both height and width
+* **Consistent Line Spacing**: Fixed 0.7cm (26.5px) line spacing for optimal writing experience
+* **No Margins**: Removes all margin elements for a distraction-free writing surface

+To use the SimpleA4 format:
+1. Open the Customization Panel
+2. Under "Styles", find the "Page Size" dropdown
+3. Select "Simple A4 (Lines Only)"

+### Multi-Color Ink Feature

+The multi-color ink feature allows you to use different colors for different parts of your text:

+* **Color Selection**: Choose from preset colors or use a custom color picker
+* **Contextual Use**: Ideal for distinguishing between different types of content (e.g., black for questions, blue for answers)
+* **Real-time Preview**: See color changes immediately as you type

+To use multi-color ink:
+1. Select the text you want to color
+2. In the Customization Panel under "Text Formatting", use the color picker or preset color buttons
+3. The selected text will change to your chosen color

+This feature is perfect for:
+* Creating visual hierarchy in your notes
+* Highlighting important information
+* Distinguishing between different voices or sections
+* Making your documents more visually engaging

 ## Setup & Installation